blackpeps/dbmslab2023/03. INTRODUCTION TO SQL/readme.md

 ### 4.4.
 Transaction Control Language (TCL)

-TCL commands can only be used with DML commands like INSERT, DELETE, and UPDATE.
-These operations are automatically committed to the database, which is why they cannot be used while creating or dropping tables.
+TCL works only with DML (INSERT, DELETE, UPDATE), and auto-commits changes, not for table creation or deletion.

 #### 4.4.a.
 Commit